 There is an important alternative perspective that auto workers have been presenting as a way to view the GM/Delphi restructuring attack on their right to union membership and activity.
-Their articles and discussion are available on web sites and mailing list maintained by union workers who advocate the need to fight the cutbacks in wages and benefits and union rights that the GM and Delphi actions represent.8 These workers warn that as GM and Delphi act to void the UAW union contracts, other major employers are watching and considering what they can learn from the process.
+Their articles and discussion are available on web sites and mailing list maintained by union workers who advocate the need to fight the cutbacks in wages and benefits and union rights that the GM and Delphi actions represent.
+(8) These workers warn that as GM and Delphi act to void the UAW union contracts, other major employers are watching and considering what they can learn from the process.

-A similar one sided media presentation dominated the public discussion during the New York City Transit Workers Strike in December 2005.9 the need to maintain advertising contracts, or the need to stay on good terms with the corporate spokespersons, or some other reason, is secondary.
+A similar one sided media presentation dominated the public discussion during the New York City Transit Workers Strike in December 2005.
+(9)

 There is a need for citizen journalists who will fill the gap by telling the otherwise untold part of the GM/Delphi saga.
-The main-stream press in the U.S. will in general tell the "news" from the press releases or interviews with advocates for corporations like GM or Delphi.
-Whether there are economic or political reasons for this bias, be it
+The mainstream press in the U.S. will in general tell the "news" from the press releases or interviews with advocates for corporations like GM or Delphi.
+Whether there are economic or political reasons for this bias, be it the need to maintain advertising contracts, or the need to stay on good terms with the corporate spokespeople, or some other reason, is secondary.